 Interpreting funnel plots requires nuance.
 The Cochrane Handbook recommends visual inspection as a starting point but warns against over-reliance on subjective assessment.
 Different observers may reach different conclusions about asymmetry, especially when the number of studies is small.
 Funnel plots with fewer than 10 studies are difficult to interpret because the expected symmetry may not emerge even in the absence of bias simply due to sampling variability.

 When constructing a funnel plot, use the standard error on the y-axis rather than sample size or inverse variance.
 The standard error produces the expected funnel shape more reliably and is the convention used by major software packages including RevMan, Stata, and R's metafor package.
-You can generate publication-ready funnel plots using our free funnel plot generator, which accepts effect sizes and standard errors and produces formatted output suitable for journal submission.
+You can generate publication-ready funnel plots using our free use our funnel plot generator, which accepts effect sizes and standard errors and produces formatted output suitable for journal submission.

 A well-constructed funnel plot communicates three things simultaneously: the distribution of precision across studies, the degree of scatter relative to the pooled estimate, and any asymmetry that might suggest systematic bias.
 These visual properties make funnel plots one of the most informative single graphics in evidence synthesis.